ttuannguyen/phase-3-sinatra-react-project/NOTES.md

 booth number
 comment

-has many directions
+belongs to a cuisine

 Cuisine
 ---
 name
 country

-Ingredient
----
-name
-has many meals
+has many vendors